mahsadibaji/sex-differences-brain-dl/README.md

 ### Saliency Map
 ![](https://github.com/mahsadibaji/sex-differences-brain-dl/blob/main/tiv-saliency-map.gif)
 ### Source Code Structure
+- ***data*** folder contains csv sheets for train, validation and test sets.
+Each file includes the dataset name, filename, subject id, age, sex, vendor, and magnetic field strength related to each brain scan.
+Please replace the generic values in `filename` column with correct path to each file.
 - ***scripts*** folder contains code for loading data, training, and testing.
 It is recommended to go through the code and fill out place holders according to your needs.
 - ***pretrained-weights*** folder contains the optimized trained model used in the paper for reporting the results.
 - ***saliency-maps*** folder contains the niftii files of saliency maps showing sex-specific regions identified by DL model.
 The maps are averaged from maps related to correctly classified samples in the test set.
 - `requirements.yml` contains package dependencies.
+(data-section)=
 ### Downloading the Data
 - CC359 - [data access](https://www.ccdataset.com/download)
 - CamCAN - [data access](https://camcan-archive.mrc-cbu.cam.ac.uk/dataaccess/)